30 Activities for Seniors To Boost Mind, Body, and Social Life

 26. Sitting Exercises

-sitting exercises for seniors are the best way to maintain strength and mobility without standing or walking.
+Sitting exercises for seniors are the best way to maintain strength and mobility without standing or walking.
 These exercises, which may be performed in a comfy chair, increase muscle strength, flexibility, and circulation.
 Gentle exercises that increase the range of motion and decrease stiffness include sitting marches, arm lifts, and torso twists.

 27. Fun Activities for Seniors in Nursing Homes